wbuz24/grad-research/resources/markdown/GEM5-ISSUES.md

 ## Full-system
 ## Disk-Image
-When running FS-mode, gem5 does not automatically point to the correct filesystem to search for the mounted disk image ([Seen here](https://stackoverflow.com/questions/63277677/gem5-full-system-linux-boot-fails-with-kernel-panic-not-syncing-vfs-unable), in both RISC-V & X86).
+When running FS-mode, gem5 does not automatically point to the correct filesystem to search for the mounted disk image ([Seen here](https://stackoverflow.com/questions/63277677/gem5-full-system-linux-boot-fails-with-kernel-panic-not-syncing-vfs-unable)).

 Within ```src/python/gem5/components/boards/riscv_board.py``` (or equivalent ISA's board), change the ```get_disk_device()``` function to point to ```/dev/vda1``` instead of "/dev/vda":
 ```